-Every year, each department shall present its customized communications access plan, with any necessary modifications and amendments made to the previous year's plan to reflect the changing needs of their constituents, to the Director of OLCA and an advisory committee which shall be composed of representatives from the Boston City Council, Office of Neighborhood Services, Mayor's Office for Immigrant Advancement, Mayor's Commission for Persons with Disabilities, Office of Fair Housing & Equity, the Department of Neighborhood Development, Office of Budget Management other public-facing City departments as well as members of the City Interpreter Volunteer Pool.
+Every department shall designate a OLCA Liaison whose job it shall be to serve as a liaison between their department and the OLCA.
+On a biennial basis, each department shall notice its departmental plan---which may include what forms are translated, who the OLCA contact is, the goals and mission statements of the language access plan, etc.--- along with any necessary modifications and amendments made to the previous year's plan to reflect the changing needs of their constituents.
+The plans will be sent to the Director of OLCA and an advisory committee which shall be composed of representatives from the Boston City Council, Office of Neighborhood Services, Mayor's Office for Immigrant Advancement, Mayor's Commission for Persons with Disabilities, Office of Fair Housing & Equity, the Department of Neighborhood Development, Office of Budget Management other public-facing City departments as well as members of the City Language Volunteer Pool.
+Community organizations which address language and communications access shall also be invited to play a role in this audit.
 This committee will be organized by the Director of the OLCA and will serve as the centralized implementation entity for the Communications Access ordinance.

-The advisory committee will be able to provide feedback to each department and issue recommendations for their language access and communications plan.
-The communications access plans and the recommendations made thereafter shall be made available to the public online, in multiple languages, and available via audio.
+The departmental plans and the recommendations made thereafter shall be made available to the public online, in multiple languages, and available via audio.